arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 Here are the main functions explanations of the example sketch:

 The `sl_bt_on_event(sl_bt_msg_t *evt)` function is the main one of the sketch and it is responsible for:
-- Initiating the BLE radio, and start advertising the defined services alongside its characteristics.
+- Initiating the Bluetooth® Low Energy radio, and start advertising the defined services alongside its characteristics.
 - Handling the opening and closing of connections.
-- Handling incoming and outgoing BLE messages.
+- Handling incoming and outgoing Bluetooth® Low Energy messages.

 The `ble_initialize_gatt_db()` function is responsible for:
 - Adding the Generic Access service with the `1800` UUID.